Leadership in Teaching: Culturally Proficient Leadership

 With award-winning teacher certification programs nationally recognized by the National Council for Accreditation of Teacher Education, you can expect to benefit from small class sizes, expert faculty, and practical field experiences.

+Courses are conveniently offered during the evening hours.
+Class size consists of 12-21 students per course.
 A co-teaching model is utilized for several of the courses.
 Program assignments will allow candidates to participate in a variety of self-reflective activities; conduct research on an intersectionality topic of interest; develop their personal visions as equity leaders; and evaluate curriculum, instruction, and assessment using an equity lens.